mt-shihab26/developershihab.com/src/content/blogs/hosting-web-application-for-the-web/index.md

 We can share content, images, documents, videos, and any digital assets.

 We can also share web applications.
-A web application is a type of software that runs on a computer over the internet, responding to requests from a user's browser or their clients.
+A web application is a type of software that runs on a computer over the internet, responding to requests from a user's browser or their clients devices.
 If I define a web application, it's a software system directly used by users who are connected to the internet.

 If we want to share a web application, the first thing we need to do is decide what kind of web hosting we're going to use.